smikhalevski/doubter/README.md

 ]
 ```

-Doubter halts parsing and raises an error as soon as the first issue was encountered.
-Sometimes you may want to collect
+Doubter halts parsing and raises a validation error as soon as the first issue was encountered.
+Sometimes you may want
-all issues that prevent input from being successfully parsed.
-To do this, pass a `verbose` option as seen in the example
+to collect all issues that prevent input from being successfully parsed.
+To do this, pass a `verbose` option as seen in
-above.
+the example above.

+## Metadata

-At this point you may be wondering what is that `meta` field of the issue object anyway?
-Pass a `meta` option to any
+You may be wondering what is the `meta` property of the issue object?
+Pass a `meta` option to any built-in check, and it
-built-in check, and it would be added to an issue.
+would be added to an issue.

 ```ts
 const shape = d.number().gt(5, { meta: 'Useful data' });